texworld/betterbib/README.md

 ```
 (If you prefer long journal names, add the option `--long-journal-name`/`-l`.)

-BetterBib fetches data from [Crossref](http://www.crossref.org/).
+betterbib fetches data from [Crossref](http://www.crossref.org/).

-All BetterBib command-line options are explained in `betterbib -h`.
+All betterbib command-line options are explained in `betterbib -h`.

 ### Installation

 #### Python Package Index

-BetterBib is [available from the Python Package
+betterbib is [available from the Python Package
 Index](https://pypi.python.org/pypi/betterbib/), so simply type
 ```
 pip install -U betterbib